Hunor and Magor

 Hunor and Magor were, according to Hungarian legend, the ancestors of the Huns and the Magyars.
 The legend was first promoted in Gesta Hunnorum et Hungarorum.
 The legend's aim in providing a common ancestry for the Huns and the Magyars was to suggest historical continuum of the Kingdom of Hungary with the Hun Empire.
 Magyars led by prince Árpád had conquered the area in the 890s.
 The territory had previously been held by Attila the Hun in the 5th century.
 The legend thus tried to prove that the Magyars were simply reclaiming their ancient homeland as descendants of Attila.
-According to Simon of Kéza, Hunor and Magor were the sons of Ménrót, a mythical giant, who he partly identified with Nimrod of the Bible (the great-grandson of Noah).
+According to Simon of Kéza, Hunor and Magor were the sons of Nimrod, a mythical giant, who he partly identified with Nimrod of the Bible (the great-grandson of Noah).

 The myth

 The brothers Hunor and Magor were the legendary forefathers of the Huns and the Hungarians, or Magyars, according to most Hungarian chronicles.
 Simon of Kéza's Gesta Hunnorum et Hungarorum, written in the 1280s, contains the first version of their legend.
-Other Hungarian chronicles wrote, the brothers were the sons either of Ménrót or of Magog, king of the Scythians.
-Their mother was Ménrót's wife, Eneth, whose name was derived from the Hungarian word for hind (old eneγ, now ünő), according to Simon of Kéza.
-Historians Zoltán Kordé and Gyula Kristó say that her name shows, the Hungarians once regarded a hind as their totemistic ancestor, but this pagan concept was reinterpreted after their conversion to Christianity in the 11th century.
+Other Hungarian chronicles wrote, the brothers were the sons either of Nimrod or of Magog, king of the Scythians.
+Their mother was Nimrod's wife, Eneth, whose name was derived from the Hungarian word for hind (old eneγ, now ünő), according to Simon of Kéza.
+Historians Zoltán Kordé and Gyula Kristó say that her name shows, the Hungarians once regarded a hind as their totemistic ancestor, but this pagan concept was reinterpreted after their conversion to Christianity since the 11th century.

-The Chronicon Pictum makes Hunor and Magor sons of Iaphet (Japhet was the son of Noah in the Book of Genesis).
+The Chronicon Pictum makes Hunor and Magor the two sons of Japheth, which was the son of Noah in the Book of Genesis.
 Hunor and Magor, hunters like their father, were on a hunting trip when they saw their descendants multiplied and populated the nearby lands, founding the 108 clans of the Scythian nation.
 From them descended Attila the Hun and High Prince Álmos, the father of Árpád.